SwedbankPay/developer.swedbankpay.com/_includes/seamless-view-payment-ui.md

     <div class="desc">
       <div class="indent-1">
         Key/Value object with the details of the colors and borders you want for the various components of the payment button.
+Read more about your options for <a href="https://developer.swedbankpay.com/checkout-v3/features/customize-ui/">customizing your UI</a>.
       </div>
     </div>
   </details>